Skip to main content

 Finding archived Gmails on an Android phone

 If you use Gmail from one of the best Android phones, you can also access archived content easily.
-As on the web, you can use the search bar displayed above your mail to initiate a search that will include archived content.
-Otherwise, if you wish, you can access all of your available mail, including archived content, under the All mail option.
+Similar to the web, you can use the search bar displayed above your mail to initiate a search that will include archived content.
+Otherwise, if you wish, you can access all of your available mail, including archived content, under the All Mail option.

 Step 1: Open the Gmail app on your device.